TraderCobb Speaks to Adam About Our ‘Exchange with a Difference’

 Adam explains that this can be done by creating the exchange and using the native currency DGTX.
 Since DGTX is the only currency that can be used on the exchange, all account balances, profits and losses will be denominated in DGTX, and its usage is compulsory, there will be a big demand for the DGTX token.

-Instead of charging transaction fees, every year we can mint a small number of tokens and sell them to the new traders coming to the exchange.
+Instead of charging transaction fees, every year we can mint a small number of tokens and sell them to the new Betfair Traders coming to the exchange.
 Adam explains that, of course, there is a cost of running an exchange, but we’re transferring the revenue model from transaction fees on trades to an inflationary model where costs are being transferred proportionally to all token holders.

 What About DGTX Volatility?

 TraderCobb finds this interesting, however, he brings up a couple of potential problems with this model.
 First of all, what about the volatility of the DGTX token?
-And secondly, he points out that if our marketing fails and we don’t attract traders to the platform, we will not have a business at all.
+And secondly, he points out that if our marketing fails and we don’t attract Betfair Traders to the platform, we will not have a business at all.

 Adam argues that this is the same scenario as with a fee-charging exchange.
-If you have no traders, you have no liquidity, you have no business.
+If you have no Betfair Traders, you have no liquidity, you have no business.
 He also remarks that we don’t need the token price to continually rise; we only need it to maintain a value–If out of the one billion DGTX token supply, we only need to mint 5 million to cover operation costs, that would be an inflationary effect of just half a percent, something easily absorbed in a token price.

 “I believe the liquidity will come and liquidity begets liquidity.
 The pool of money isn’t constantly diminishing because we’re not constantly siphoning money out of the pool like commission charging exchanges.”